EmoryMLIP/emory-reu-ret-website/content/projects/2022-rl-vs-oc/index.md

 ### Why This Problem?

-You may be wondering what our reason was for picking the mountain car problem, there are a couple of reasons why we picked this example.
+What our reason was for picking the mountain car problem, there are a couple of reasons why we picked this example.
 One of the reasons was that the continuous mountain car problem is a well establish benchmark for reinforcement learning models.
 Another thing that makes the mountain car problem great is that the mountain car problem is in a 2-D state-space which allows for good plotting and visualization.
 One other reason that we picked the mountain car problem is that it is both a reinforcement learning and optimal control problem.
 In our case it has a finite horizon and is in a continuous state.
 The whole reason we are doing this is because we want to compare three different ways of solving the continuous mountain car problem and see which one really is the best.
 The three methods that we will be testing can be broken down as one local method and two global methods, we will be discussing each in-detail below.

 ## Our Three Approaches